Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 \subsection{The zeros of Chebyshev polynomials}

-In our final section we turn our interest to the behavior of the zeros of Chebyshev polynomials.
+To conclude this section, we turn our interest to the behavior of the zeros of Chebyshev polynomials.
 For a fixed degree $n$, almost nothing is known about the precise location of the zeros of $T_n^{\sfE}$.
 Many times, the asymptotical zero distribution is the interesting object to study.
 The following result constitutes an exception.

 \begin{theorem}[Fej\'{e}r (1922) \cite{fejer22}] Let $\sfE\subset \C$ be a compact set and $w:\sfE\rightarrow [0,\infty)$ a non-negative weight function which is non-zero on at least $n$ points.
 All zeros of $T_n^{\sfE,w}$ lie in $\operatorname{cvh}(\supp (w))$ -- the convex hull of the support of the weight function. \end{theorem} \begin{proof} If $w$ has precisely $n$ points in its support then the Chebyshev polynomial is uniquely determined to be the polynomial with all its zeros coinciding with the supporting set.